raidionics/AeroPath/README.md

 ## [Brief intro](https://github.com/raidionics/AeroPath#brief-intro)

-This web application enables users to easily test our deep learning model for airway segmentation in CTs.
-The plugin is built on top of gradio using the same backend as used for the [Raidionics](https://raidionics.github.io/) software.
-Raidionics is an open-source, free-to-use desktop application for pre- and postoperative central nervous system tumor segmentation and standardized reporting, but the same core backend principles can easily be adapted to other applications, as demonstrated in this repository.
+This repository contains the AeroPath dataset described in ["_AeroPath: An airway segmentation benchmark dataset with challenging pathology_"](https://arxiv.org/abs/2311.01138).
+A web application was also developed in the study, to enable users to easily test our deep learning model on their own data.
+The application was developed using [Gradio](https://www.gradio.app) for the frontend and the segmentation is performed using the [Raidionics](https://raidionics.github.io/) backend.

+The dataset can be accessed from [Releases](https://github.com/raidionics/AeroPath/releases).

 ## [Demo](https://github.com/raidionics/AeroPath#demo) <a target="_blank" href="https://huggingface.co/spaces/andreped/AeroPath"><img src="https://img.shields.io/badge/🤗%20Hugging%20Face-Spaces-yellow.svg"></a>